Chocomintopia/terminal-guidance-law/README.md

 `hindsight_dqn_train.py` : run this to train Hindsight terminal guidance law

 `hindsight_dqn_test.py` : run this to test Hindsight terminal guidance law

+`hindsight_per_train.py` : can only get bad results, perhaps the priorities of hindsight transition should not be calculated using TD error